GregMeadows/enyo/src/pages/info/faq/faq_en.md

 You can find our full returns policy on our [shipping and returns page](/shipping).

-# I have more questions
+# I have more questions.

 If you're still curious about something, get in touch with us by [contacting us](/contact).